markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 * It is possible that the `Device status` says `Deployment in progress`.
 If so, give it a couple of minutes.
 If that status will not change, try the [troubleshooting steps](troubleshooting.md).
 * If your `Device status` is `Update available`, scroll down to the `Device Details` section and click `Update` to update the device software.
 This could take a few minutes and may trigger a reboot of the device.

-## Deploy off the shelf object detection project
+## Deploy the sample object detection project

 The following figure illustrates the composition of an AWS DeepLens project.

 ![](./screenshots/deeplens_project.png)

-Here are the detailed steps you will follow to deploy the project:
+Here are the detailed steps you will follow to deploy a project based on the Object Detection project template provided with the DeepLens.

 ### Step 1 - Create a project